 Not only is the lake a visual delight, but the experience of walking, or rather shuffling, on its surface is also quite amusing (albeit challenging and tiring).
 If you get tired of shuffling back and forth, you can swap your boots for a pair of ice skates, quite a fun way to move around.
 Did I try it?
 No. Do I regret it?
 A little.
 I really wanted to but not hard enough to take off my shoes in -20 Celsius… Maybe next time??

 Full cultural immersion at the Ice Festival

-The Khuvsgul Ice Festival in Mongolia is a rich cultural experience.
+The Khuvsgul Ice Festival in Mongolia, like other equally awesome Mongolian festivals, is a rich cultural experience.
 The different activities and ceremonies are an honest display of Mongolian culture and lifestyle; nothing fancy to impress tourists.
 And you will notice the truth in my words when you realise the curious and shy looks of locals who aren’t used to seeing foreigners.